-SalesLoft CMO Sydney Sloan is sitting in her company’s Atlanta offices on a Monday evening admiring the city skyline.
-That’s where she caught up with John Henry for WeWork’s Up At Night podcast to talk shop—B2B marketing that is—for a company that’s experienced amazing hypergrowth over the past year.
+Sitting in her company’s Atlanta offices on a Monday evening admiring the city skyline, SalesLoft CMO Sydney Sloan caught up with John Henry for WeWork’s Up At Night podcast.
+The two talked shop—B2B marketing that is—as Sloan shared lessons about hitting B2B marketing targets for hypergrowth learned at SalesLoft.

-SalesLoft is a leading sales engagement platform built for sales teams to help them engage with their clients.
-Customers like IBM, Facebook and Zoom are using SalesLoft to build their pipeline and generate more revenue.
-Working out of WeWork offices in New York, San Francisco, London, and Guadalajara, SalesLoft has seen more revenue in the last quarter than they did in the first five years of the company.
+Working out of WeWork offices in New York, San Francisco, London, and Guadalajara, SalesLoft—a leading sales engagement platform built for sales teams to help them engage with their clients—has seen more revenue in the last quarter than they did in the first five years of the company.

 Always focus on hitting growth targets